ib-ruby/ib-ruby/README.md

 `IB-Ruby Core`(IB::Connection) serializes any response from the TWS into a `received`-Array.
 Its not intended for 24/7-applications but ideal for quick-queries.
 [IB::Gateway]( https://github.com/ib-ruby/ib-ruby/wiki/Gateway) provides a ready-to-go solution for reliable automated claims.

+## Simple Monitor Demo Application
+__`IB-Ruby`__ integrates easily into common Web-Frameworks.
+This is demonstrated in the [Simple-Monitor](https://github.com/ib-ruby/simple-monitor) Application.
+It displays current portfolio positions and some account-measures in any browser.

 ## INSTALLATION: